diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 1 2 1.0 {1:63}
 ```

-Hive comes with a large number of built-in functions—too many to list here—divided into categories that include mathematical and statistical functions, string functions, date functions (for operating on string representations of dates), conditional functions, aggregate functions, and functions for working with XML (using the xpath function) and JSON.
+Hive comes with a large number of built-in functions—too many to list here—divided into categories that include mathematical and statistical functions, string functions, date functions (for operating on string representations of dates), conditional functions, aggregate functions, and `functions for working with XML (using the xpath function) and JSON`.

 You can retrieve a list of functions from the Hive shell by typing `SHOW FUNCTIONS`.
 To get brief usage instructions for a particular function, use the DESCRIBE command:
 ```sql